Lipotriches australica: Description

+Male with modified hind leg visible.

 Lipotriches australica is approximately 10mm long, which is around the size of a European honeybee.
 The head and thorax are black, and there is a patch of short, white hair at the rear of the thorax.
 The abdomen has broad bands of golden hair, and a metallic blue-green sheen on the first few segments.
 The colour of the hair in this species can vary with age and location.
 The wings are semi-transparent, and faintly clouded towards the tips.
 Males have a narrower abdomen than females.
+Males also have modified hind legs, with the tibia expanded and angular, and the femur being swollen.
+This is believed to assist with grasping females during copulation.

 Distribution and habitat

 L. australica is abundant and widely distributed across mainland Australia, with records from all Australian states and territories except Tasmania.